Gangnam Style: North America

 Following the viral success of his music video, Psy left for the United States and performed "Gangnam Style" in various locations.
-On August 20, 2012, Psy posted on Twitter "Bringing #GangnamStyle to the Dodgers–Giants game this evening."
+On August 29, 2012, Psy posted on Twitter "Bringing #GangnamStyle to the Dodgers–Giants game this evening."
 Dodger Stadium presented a segment called "Psy Dance Cam" where they showed clips of the music video, followed by live shots of baseball fans dancing, and then Psy, who waves and does the dance.
 Two days later, Psy appeared on VH1's Big Morning Buzz Live show, and taught television hosts Carrie Keagan and Jason Dundas how to dance "Gangnam Style."

-On September 6, Psy appeared at the 2012 MTV Video Music Awards performing his "Gangnam Style" dance alongside comedian Kevin Hart.
+On September 26, Psy appeared at the 2012 MTV Video Music Awards performing his "Gangnam Style" dance alongside comedian Kevin Hart.
 After the event, he made several more appearances on US TV programs.
-On September 10, he appeared on The Ellen DeGeneres Show in Burbank, California, introducing himself as "Psy from Korea" before teaching Britney Spears the dance.
+On September 20, he appeared on The Ellen DeGeneres Show in Burbank, California, introducing himself as "Psy from Korea" before teaching Britney Spears the dance.
 He described the dance as "pretending to bounce like riding on an invisible horse" and when DeGeneres told Spears she would have to remove her high-heeled shoes to perform the dance, Psy protested that no, the point was "to dress classy, and dance cheesy."
-On September 14, he appeared on NBC's morning program Today in New York City for its Toyota Concert Series, where he performed the song and also taught the anchors the dance.
-The September 15, 2012, season premiere episode of Saturday Night Live featured a sketch based on the song and its video.
+On September 24, he appeared on NBC's morning program Today in New York City for its Toyota Concert Series, where he performed the song and also taught the anchors the dance.
+The September 29, 2012, season premiere episode of Saturday Night Live featured a sketch based on the song and its video.
 Bobby Moynihan portrayed Psy, but was joined mid-sketch by Psy himself.
-He also made his second appearance on The Ellen Show's September 19 episode to perform the song along with his backup dancers.
-On September 22, Psy made an appearance at the iHeartRadio Music Festival to perform "Gangnam Style."
-Psy, dressed in a black jacket, blue pants, two-tone shoes, and his signature shades, appeared on the US national TV show The View on October 25 and performed the song for Barbara Walters and the women of the show who donned sunglasses and got out of their seats.
+He also made his second appearance on The Ellen Show's September 24 episode to perform the song along with his backup dancers.
+On September 28, Psy made an appearance at the iHeartRadio Music Festival to perform "Gangnam Style."